 app = Flask(__name__)

-Create a view function which responds to HTTP requests and a route /
+Also, create a view function that responds to HTTP requests when the main route

 @app.route("/") def hello(): return "Hello, World!"

 This function responds with a Hello, World! response.

 Finally, add the code to run the application:

 First we make sure, this Python file is running as an executable not included as a package then we call the app